thesupersonic16/DALTools/README.md

 # DALTools
-A collection of tools aimed to assist with modify files from many Date A Live Visual Novel mainly Rio Reincarnation and Ren Dystopia.
+A collection of tools aimed to assist with modify files for Date A Live: Rio Reincarnation, Ren Dystopia and some other similar games.

 ## Download / Building
-If you are here to just use the tools, You can download the pre-built binaries from [releases][releases_url] or you can get the lastest built commit from [GitHub Actions][actions_url], or compile them yourself.
+If you are here to just use the tools, You can download the pre-built binaries from [GitHub Actions][actions_url] or compile them yourself.
+If the latest GitHub Actions build is expired, you may grab and older build from [releases][releases_url].

 **Please be aware this project utilise Fody, which can often cause false positives with some Anti-Virus, feel free to submit the samples or build the code yourself**

-**Releases**: You will need .NET Framework 4.6 or newer installed for them to run.
+**Releases**: You will need .NET Framework 4.8 or newer installed for them to run.

-**Building**: You will need Visual Studio 2019 installed with the .NET Framework 4.6 Targeting Pack installed.
+**Building**: You will need Visual Studio 2022 or newer installed with the .NET Framework 4.8 Targeting Pack installed.

 ## Issues / Requests
 If you have found any issues with any of the tools in the repository or would like to request a feature or etc., Please don't hesitate to [submit an issue][newIssue_url].